Knoxfield, Victoria: History

-The Eastern Sports Centre also calls Knoxfield home and hosts futsal, indoor soccer, netball, and cricket.
-There are also a number of decorated bus shelters which are the creation of the Placemakers.

-The north east part of Knoxfield, incorporating such roads as Amelia Street, Bunnett Road and Hugh Street, is sometimes referred to as the French quarter of Knoxfield due to its magnificent houses and proximity to both Burwood Highway and Scoresby Road, both famous roads that run through the city of Paris.

 Demographics

-In the 2016 Census, there were 7,462 people in Knoxfield.
+In the 2016 Census, there were 7,465 people in Knoxfield.
 64.1% of people were born in Australia.
 The next most common countries of birth were China 5.3%, England 3.6%, India 2.5%, Malaysia 2.5% and Sri Lanka 2.4%.
 69.5% of people spoke only English at home.
 Other languages spoken at home included Mandarin 7.2%, Cantonese 3.7% and Sinhalese 1.9%.
 The most common responses for religion were No Religion 33.4%, Catholic 18.5% and Anglican 8.8%.

 Education

 Schools in Knoxfield include Fairhills High School, Knox Park Primary School and Carrington Primary School (formerly Knoxfield Primary School).
 Knoxfield Primary School merged with Scoresby Heights Primary School in 1994 to create Carrington Primary School.

-Shopping in Knoxfield
+Shopping

 Knoxfield is home to two shopping strips.
 A medium shopping strip known as the Knoxfield Shops on Ferntree Gully road, and the Anne Road shops on Anne Road.